adaamko/POTATO/README.md

 ### Rules

 If the dataset is prepared and the graphs are parsed, we can write rules to match labels.
-We can write rules either manually or extract them automatically (EXPREL also provides a frontend that tries to do both).
+We can write rules either manually or extract them automatically (POTATO also provides a frontend that tries to do both).

 The simplest rule would be just a node in the graph:
 ```python